 A broken jaw is an injury to one or both joints that are connected to the lower jaw bone.
-Remember that the joint is called the temporomandibular joint (TMJ).
-This joint can break, crack or become detached from the skull.
+Generally, remember that the joint is called the temporomandibular joint (TMJ).
+Furthermore, this joint can break, crack or become detached from the skull.
 The instability of the jaw joint is called dislocation.

 Causes of broken jaw

 - At first, pain, swelling and bleeding of the affected area